-For 2014/15, Upper Beeding Quarry has been excluded from the permitted reserves because the site is currently subject to an automatic
+11 2014/15 Upper Beeding Quarry has been excluded from the permitted reserves because the site is currently subject to an automatic suspension due to insufficient information being submitted to allow the determination of the Review of Mineral Permission application.
+The total permitted reserves figure cannot be shown for reasons of confidentiality.

-- suspension due to insufficient information being submitted to allow the determination of the Review of Mineral Permission application.
-The total permitted reserves figure cannot be shown for reasons of confidentiality. - For 2015, reserves at one site have been excluded because they have relinquished their rights to extract chalk.
-There has also been a revised estimate of the reserves at the remaining sites. - Some information may be based on estimates therefore updated reserve data should be provided in support of any planning applications.
+$^{^{12}}$ Reserves at one site have been excluded because they have relinquished their rights to extract chalk.
+There has also been a revised estimate of the reserves at the remaining sites.